grammatek/lvl_is_flite/lvl_is_f_cg/README.md

 ```

 Now you are all set up to start building a clustergen voice.

-Export the FESTVOXDIR environment variable to Festvox home, e.g. `home/user/tts/festvox`
-Export the SPTKDIR environment variable to SPTK home IF using SPTK.
-SPTK is needed for random forests but can
-be omitted for baseline clustergen voice building.

 If building an Icelandic voice, DO NOT follow the first step of the Festival documentation by calling
 ``$FESTVOXDIR/src/clustergen/setup_cg <INST> <LANG> <VOICENAME>`` since it will override Icelandic customization